-To apply for the Community Composting Fund, fill in the online application form below.
-Applications are open until 31 March 2022 and will be processed on a weekly basis, so you’ll hear back within seven business days if your funding is approved.
+To apply for the Community Composting Hub Fund, fill in the online application form below.
+Applications are processed on a weekly basis, so you’ll hear back within seven business days if your funding is approved.

-When completing the application form below, please give us as much information as you can about your organisation /school and the specific costs you’re likely to encounter.
+When completing the application form below, please give us as much information as you can about your organisation and the specific costs you’re likely to encounter.
 We want to make sure we can support your composting hub with adequate funding or with other free resources if your application is successful.

 Once your application is approved, you can go ahead and purchase your items.
 You will then need to reconcile your expenses and send them to us along with this report completed, together with your receipts and photos of your hub.
 We will reimburse the agreed amount of funding once we have received and approved your receipts.

 After receiving the funding, we will follow up two months later with a simple 5-question survey, to see how you are getting on and if there is anything else we can help you with.
 Collecting and recording your landfill diversion data, and completing this survey means we can help you with continuing support and will unlock further free resources or additional funding, for example if you would like to expand your hub in the future.
 We would love to be able to measure the impact the fund has in helping you to create more black soil to nourish the earth, with the hope of being able to offer further funds in the future and help reach Auckland Council’s goal of Zero Waste in 2040.

 - Funding is available for hubs in the Auckland region

 - Up to $500 funding is available per composting hub*

 - Hubs must register on ShareWaste NZ as a host accepting food scraps**